Does your dog know how to sit on cue? Teaching the "sit" command to your dog is usually quite simple, as dogs tend to

-When your dog is in the proper sitting position, its hocks and bottom are firmly planted on the ground.
-Some dogs will cheat and "hover" above the ground a little, so be sure not to reward until that rear end is on the ground!
+When your dog is in the correct sitting position, its hocks and bottom are firmly planted on the ground.
+Some dogs will cheat and "hover" above the ground a little, so be sure not to reward until its rear end is on the ground.

-Ideally, your dog will remain sitting until you release it (some trainers use the word "okay" as a release cue).
-With practice, you can get your dog to perfect its sit.
-It's actually quite easy to teach.
+Ideally, your dog will remain sitting until you release it (some trainers use the word "OK" as a release cue), but sometimes this behavior doesn't come until the dog has learned "stay."

-What You Need: A big handful of your dog’s favorite treats
+- What you'll need: A big handful of your dog’s favorite treats

-Time Required: Time required: 5-10 minutes 2-3 times per day
+- Time required: 5 to 10 minutes 2 to 3 times per day

 How to Train Your Dog to Sit